gdv/resume/resume.md

 1. Stefano Beretta, “Computational Problems in the Study of Genomic Variations”, (Ph.D.
 Computer Science), 2012

-I have been the main advisor of 3 M.Sc. students (1 of Computer Science, 1 of  Statistical and Economics Sciences, and 1 of Statistics)
+I have been the main or secondary advisor of more than 10 M.Sc. students (degree of Computer Science, of  Statistical and Economics Sciences, and of Statistics)

-I have been the secondary advisor of 4 M.Sc. students of Computer Science.

 ACADEMIC SERVICES
 =================

+*   I am a member of the Editorial Board of "Advances in Bioinformatics" journal.

 *   I have reviewed papers for the following scientific journal:
-ACM/IEEE Transactions on Computational Biology and Bioinformatics, Algorithmica, Bioinformatics, Graphs and Combinatorics Information Processing Letters INFORMS J. Computing, Journal of Computer Science and Technology, Theoretical Computer Science and for several conferences such as Recomb (Research in Computational Biology), Stacs (Symposium on Theoretical Aspects of Computer Science), CPM, ISBRA.
+ACM/IEEE Transactions on Computational Biology and Bioinformatics, Algorithmica, Bioinformatics, Graphs and Combinatorics, Information Processing Letters, INFORMS J. Computing, Journal of Computer Science and Technology, Theoretical Computer Science, Theory of Computing Systems, and for several conferences.

 *   I have been editor of a special issue of Journal of Computer Science and Technology.

-*   I have been a member of the Program Commitee of Workshop on Algorithms in Molecular Biology (ALBIO’08).
+*   I have been a member of the Program Commitee of Computability in Europe (CiE2013), the Workshop on
+    Algorithms in Molecular Biology (ALBIO08).

 *   I have been a member of the local arrangement commitee of the workshop *Alternative Splicing in transcriptome and proteome